evannorton/Pixel-Pigeon/README.md

 game.zip
 ```

-4. Use the [Ogmo Editor](https://ogmo-editor-3.github.io/) to create a `project.ogmo` file at the root of your game's codebase.

-5. Create a `levels` folder at the root of your game's codebase.

-6. Create a `images` folder at the root of your game's codebase.
+4. Create a `images` folder at the root of your game's codebase.

-7. Run `npm install`.
+5. Run `npm install`.

-8. Run `npm run dev` to start a dev server with hot-reloading on port 3000.
+6. Run `npm run dev` to start a dev server with hot-reloading on port 3000.

 ## Command line interface